TehShrike/abstract-state-router/readme.md

 # TODO

 - states that are "change"ing should have reset called in the renderer, and destroy/activate called on the context, but they should NOT be destroyed in the DOM.
-- optional default parameter values for each state
+- "redirect somewhere else instead" function in the resolve
 - the ability to set an "error" state to go to on errors
-- "redirect somewhere else instead" function in the resolve
-- test having multiple states call replace
-- abstract states that can not be activated without a child state being active (default child states count)

 License
 ======